 Establish a Baseline

-Establishing a baseline for what you want to study is one way that you can measure the progress of your videos.
+Establishing a baseline as a part of your audience engagement strategies is one way that you can measure the progress of your videos.
 If you are producing a variety of content, you may want to create a baseline for each type of video.
 You can do this will statistical tools or again, by using Google Analytics and YouTube to see how certain styles of video are doing with your customers.